nvietto/blog/content/blog/_index.md

 layout: list-sidebar
 sidebar:
   title: "**Thoughts on R Things**"
-  description: This blog contains bite-sized R tutorials for beginners.
+  description: This blog contains bite-sized R tutorials for beginners, as well as other R things.
 I've also added additional links for R resources below.

     - [RBloggers](https://www.r-bloggers.com/)